QuantEcon/lecture-python-intro/lectures/inequality.md

 The straight 45-degree line ($x=L(x)$ for all $x$) corresponds to perfect equality.

-The lognormal draws produce a less equal distribution.
+The log-normal draws produce a less equal distribution.

 For example, if we imagine these draws as being observations of wealth across a sample of households, then the dashed lines show that the bottom 80\% of